menzin/About_jQuery/Chapter6.md

 	Sometimes you want to stop this propagation. `event.stopPropagation()` will stop the event from bubbling up the DOM. `event.stopImmediatePropagation()` will stop any other event handlers which are attached to this same event from firing.
 Both of these are supported in jQuery – with the same names as in JavaScript.

 	⚠️: Some events – notably focus and blur – do not bubble.

+	All these are illustrated in the code for eventPropagationDemo.html